Skip to main content

 TIP 2: If a date field is inserted into a hierarchy, it no longer follows the default Tableau hierarchy of Year→ Qtr→ Month→ Day.
 You can duplicate the date field and use the duplicate in the hierarchy so the original date field still follows the default Tableau date hierarchy

-1. Downloading the Data
+1. Downloading Data

 1. Select a data point on a report.